# # # # # # # # # # # #

 All science is experienced-based.
 We have a conflicted attitude toward this truth, believing as we do that science must be empirical (based on experience), while at the same time we denigrate experience as merely subjective.
 Freeing ourselves from this contradiction is a radical step, and delivers biology from the bonds of materialism and reductionism.
 We then realize that experience gives us the real world because the real world is, by nature, ‘made of experience’."

 |Posted: December 17, 2019||article 47|

-This is the introductory chapter of Evolution As It Was Meant To Be — And the Living Narratives That Tell Its Story.
-It very briefly summarizes two themes of the book: 1) every organism comprises more than a set of physical and chemical interactions, but possesses an agency through which it weaves a life story; and 2) biologists suffer from a kind of “blindsight” through which they are unable to incorporate much of what they actually know about organisms into their scientific explanations.
+This is the introductory chapter of Organisms and Their Evolution — Agency and Meaning in the Drama of Life.
+It very briefly summarizes the major themes of the book: 1) every organism possesses a narrative agency and does not consist merely of chemical interactions; 2) every animal’s life narrative is an outward expression of interior meaning; and 3) biologists suffer from a kind of blindsight through which they are unable to incorporate much of what they actually know about organisms into their scientific explanations.
 The book also rests on a fundamental conviction that the world, by nature, manifests itself in thought.

 |Posted: December 4, 2019||article 46|

 One might think that the natural place to look for an understanding adequate to the evolutionary history of life would be the powers of self-transformation we observe in the evolving organisms themselves.
 But it can be dangerous to look in a clear-eyed manner at the creative potentials of living beings.
 One risks having to acknowledge the evident wisdom and agency so vividly on display.
 In an era of institutionalized materialism, any suggestion that these inner powers are vital to the entire evolutionary story can only produce the sort of discomfort associated with a taboo and what I have been calling the biologist’s blindsight.